 And if that’s too long to wait for your indulgence, a lot of you have been clicking on our whole-wheat chocolate chip cookies, which bring a hearty nuttiness along with a marginal healthiness to your indulgence.

-There are also soft chocolate chip cookies, thin and crisp chocolate chip cookies, and just about every other chocolate chip cookie incarnation you can imagine.
+There are also soft chocolate chip cookies and just about every other chocolate chip cookie incarnation you can imagine.
 And, for those of you hunkering down alone, we even have a small batch chocolate chip cookies recipe.

 3. Peanut butter cookies

 These old-fashioned peanut butter cookies bring us straight back to after school snacks.
 They’re crisp at the edges, wonderfully chewy inside, peanutty through and through, and one of the recipes you’ve been clicking on the most.

 Not far behind in the rankings, there’s our slightly spiffed-up version of the classic peanut blossoms cookies with the Hershey’s Kiss—or rather, whatever your chocolate of choice—plunked atop.
 And because partisan peanut butter cookie devotion is real, we also have peanut butter cookies renditions that are crisp, soft, even made with bacon fat.